-- You can confirm eligibility and balance amount using your Medicare online account through myGov or call the Medicare general enquiries line.
+- confirm your eligibility and balance amount using your Medicare online account through myGov or call the Medicare general enquiries line.

-- Make an appointment with either a private or public dental provider and let them know you or your child are eligible for the Child Dental Benefits Schedule.
+- make an appointment with either a private or public dentist and let them know you or your child are eligible for the CDBS.

-- At the time of the appointment, the dental provider must discuss the child’s treatment and any associated costs with you before providing the services.
-After this has been discussed, you’ll need to sign a consent form.
+- discuss the child’s treatment and any associated costs with the dental provider before you receive the services.
+After this has been discussed, you need to sign a consent form.

-You can’t claim a benefit under the Child Dental Benefits Schedule and from a private health insurer for the same dental service.
+You can’t claim a benefit under the CDBS and from a private health insurer for the same dental service.